Extra automorphisms of cyclic orbifolds of lattice vertex operator algebras: Introduction

 \section{Introduction}

 The orbifold of a vertex operator algebra (VOA) for an automorphism group is the fixed-point subVOA.
 This is a standard method to construct new VOAs from known VOAs.
-Recently, it has been proved in \cite{CM,Mi,Mi2} that a (cyclic) orbifold has ``nice'' properties, such as rationality and $C_2$-cofiniteness, if the original VOA has the same properties.
+Recently, it has been proved in \cite{CM,Mc22, Mi} that a (cyclic) orbifold has ``nice'' properties, such as rationality and $C_2$-cofiniteness, if the original VOA has the same properties.
 It is natural to ask if all automorphisms of the orbifold can be obtained from those of the original VOA; more precisely, for a VOA $V$ and an automorphism group $G$, the automorphism group $\Aut(V^G)$ of the orbifold $V^G$ is a quotient of the normalizer $N_{\Aut(V)}(G)$ of $G$ in $\Aut(V)$ or not.
 We say that an automorphism of $V^{G}$ is \emph{extra} if it cannot be obtained from $N_{\Aut(V)}(G)$.
 Therefore, the key question is to determine when the orbifold has extra automorphisms.
+In order to establish a general theory, one has to analyze many examples.

 One of the fundamental examples of VOAs is a lattice VOA $V_L$ associated with an even lattice $L$.
 It is known \cite{FLM} that the isometry group $O(L)$ of $L$ lifts to the subgroup $O(\hat{L})$ of $\Aut(V_L)$; let $\hat{g}\in O(\hat{L})$ be a (standard) lift of an isometry $g\in O(L)$ (cf. Section \ref{sec:2.3}).
-If $L$ has norm $2$ vectors, called roots, or $g$ has fixed-points, then the weight $1$ subspace of the cyclic orbifold $V_L^{\hat{g}}$ is non-trivial and $\aut(V_L^{\hat{g}})$ may be infinite.
+If $L$ has norm $2$ vectors, called roots, or $g$ has fixed-points, then the weight $1$ subspace of the cyclic orbifold $V_L^{\hat{g}}$ is non-trivial and $\aut(V_L^{\hat{g}})$ is infinite.
 Hence, we focus on the case where $L$ is rootless and $g$ is fixed-point free.
-Indeed, many interesting finite groups, such as the orthogonal groups $O^+(10,2)$ and $\Omega^-_8(3){:}2$, are obtained as the automorphism groups of cyclic orbifolds of lattice VOAs under this setting (\cite{Sh04,CLS}).
-It is known \cite{DJX} that $V_L$ is a simple current extension of $V_L^{\hat{g}}$.
-Hence by \cite{Sh04,Sh07}, an automorphism $\tau$ of $V_L^{\hat{g}}$ is extra if and only if the $\tau$-conjugate $V_L\circ \tau$ of $V_L$ is not isomorphic to $V_L$ as $V_L^{\hat{g}}$-modules, equivalently, $V_L(1)\circ\tau$ is not isomorphic to a submodule of $V_L$, where $V_L(1)$ is the eigenspace of $\hat{g}$ with eigenvalue $\exp(2\pi\sqrt{-1}/|\hat{g}|)$.
-By \cite{DRX}, any irreducible $V_L^{\hat{g}}$-module is a submodule of an (untwisted) irreducible $V_L$-module or of an irreducible $\hat{g}^s$-twisted $V_L$-module for some $1\le s\le |\hat{g}|-1$; the former and the latter are said to be \emph{of untwisted type} and \emph{of twisted type}, respectively.
+Indeed, many interesting finite groups, such as the orthogonal groups $O^+(10,2)$ and $\Omega^-_8(3){:}2$, are obtained as the automorphism groups of cyclic orbifolds of lattice VOAs under this setting (\cite{Gr1,Sh04,CLS}).
+Some other examples are studied in \cite{Lam18b,LamCFT,BLS}, which shows that the cyclic orbifold VOA $V_{\Lambda_h}^{\hat{h}}$ has extra automorphisms for a certain isometry $h$ of the Leech lattice $\Lambda$, where $\Lambda_h$ denotes the coinvariant lattice of $\Lambda$ associated with $h$.